Simplr/suunta/README.md

 ### Rendering into outlets

 By using a `<suunta-view>` pseudoelement, you can tell Suunta to render the wanted content to a said location on page.

+By default Suunta will render into the `document.body`

 ```html
 <body>